 OLYMPICS POLO SHIRTS

 La Martina has created a capsule collection of polos and shirts to reflect the brand’s closeness to the national teams it represents.
 The series of iconic, comfortable and quality shirts underlines the brand’s leadership in the development of technical equipment.
 The new blue and white polo shirts for the next Tokyo 2020 Olympics stand out and encapsulate the brand’s founding principles: integrity, justice, respect and fair play.
-This line complements the ‘La Martina Guards’ capsule collection which provides unmistakable Royal British style for both men and women.
+This line complements the ‘La Martina Guards’ capsule collection, which provides unmistakable Royal British style for both men and women.

 lamartina.com

-NEONYT
+NEONYT GRAPHICS – INSERT GREEN CROWN HERE

 GROWING INTEREST IN SUSTAINABILITY

 The leading trade show for sustainable fashion has had a successful season in its new Berlin location, proving that more and more mainstream retail specialists are turning to sustainability.
-Around 13% of retailers now carry sustainable fashion (three times as as last year), including Amazon and Zalando.
+Around 13% of retailers now carry sustainable fashion (three times as many as last year), including Amazon and Zalando.
 Neonyt sees the supply chain as a pivotal topic and hosts numerous events exploring this theme, including panel talks with denim producer ISKO and a repair shop by Nudie Jeans.
 The next edition will run on June 30 – July 2 in Berlin’s Tempelhof.

 neonyt.messefrankfurt.com